com-480-data-visualization/data-visualization-project-2021-datavizards/README.md

 **10% of the final grade**

-Visualization about the top movies on IMDb before 2016.
+Visualization about the director-stars success in the top IMDb movies.
 <!--
 This is a preliminary milestone to let you set up goals for your final project and assess the feasibility of your ideas.
 Please, fill the following sections about your project.